 The first and most important point to remember, is that you have to carry and cook all your food.

-Avoid carrying water.
+Avoid carrying food items containing water, such as canned goods.
 Take powdered milk (not fresh milk), dehydrated meals rather than fresh meat & vegetables, dried fruit rather fresh fruit etc. Don't take whole packets - in many cases you can weigh out just enough for the trip plus a little extra for delays or emergency.

 Avoid carrying tins of anything.
 Tins usually have quite a lot of liquid and you will have to carry a tin opener plus carry the empty tin back out.